knowsuchagency/knowsuchagency.github.io/content/posts/a-moment-of-monoids.md

 # almost as if we fold them one on top of another
 # until we're left with a single thing

-# that what we're doing when we call `reduce` in this example
+# that's what we're doing when we call `reduce` in this example

 total = functools.reduce(multiply, stuff)